MicrosoftLearning/mslearn-copilot/Instructions/Labs/01b-ms-copilot.md

     ```

 1. Review the response.
 Then in the Microsoft Word pane, in the **File** menu, create a new blank document.
 Close the **Designer** pane if it opens and change the name of the new document from *Document* to `Business Plan`.
-1. Copy the business plan that was generated in the Copilot pane and paste it into the business plan document:
+1. Copy the business plan that was generated in the Copilot pane and paste it into the business plan document, removing any unnecessarily Copilot content:

     ![Screenshot of a Word document with a Copilot-generated business plan.](./Media/generated-content.png)